 - It limits interactions with creditors in that a single payment is made to a bankruptcy trustee who distributes it accordingly.

 We’ll revisit this topic in future posts.
-In the meantime, consider speaking with an experienced legal professional if you have any questions about the fresh start offered by Chapter 13 bankruptcy.
+In the meantime, consider speaking with one of our experienced Bankruptcy Attorneys if you have any questions about the fresh start offered in a Chapter 13 bankruptcy.
+If you have considered filing Bankruptcy or have questions, our Bankruptcy Attorneys would like to meet with you in person to evaluate your case and discuss your options.